 The turmoil started shortly after midnight on Sunday when shots were heard within the prison and echoed through the nearby residential area.
 “Shots were ringing out everywhere,” reported Stéphane Matondo, a local who resides close to the prison.
 Military vehicles were rapidly dispatched to the scene, and the main access route to the prison was cordoned off.

 The Interior Minister of Congo, Jacquemin Shabani, stated that 24 inmates died from gunshot wounds inflicted by guards who fired warning shots as prisoners attempted to flee.
-The remaining deaths were due to a stampede that occurred within the cramped facility.
+The remaining deaths were due to a stampede that occurred within the cramped facility, which was partially burned during the incident.
 Shabani also reported that 59 injured inmates were provided medical attention by the government.
 He mentioned “some cases of women raped” but offered no further details.

 While the official death count has been announced, some activists speculate that the real figure could be considerably higher.
 Emmanuel Adu Cole, a notable prisoner rights advocate in Congo and the president of the Bill Clinton Peace Foundation, suggested that the actual death count exceeded 200.
 Cole suggested that numerous individuals were shot, based on video footage and eyewitness accounts from inside the prison.
 However, these videos have yet to be independently confirmed.